ManojPandekamat/Private-5g/README.md

 #### Tip: USE UBUNTU IN HOST WITHOUT CREATING VM.
 (Ex: USE DUAL BOOT)

+## The steps are mentioned in above /Steps-1-7 folder
 ## Go through the following steps for complete set-up
 ```
   1. Open5gs setup.